GreenmaskIO/greenmask-docs/docs/commands.md

 ```
 { .annotate }

-1. Detailed metadata for determining the source of problems
+1. Detailed Metadata: The validation output provides comprehensive metadata to pinpoint the source of problems.
-2. Column name
+2. Column Name: Indicates the name of the affected column.
-3. Constraint definition
+3. Constraint Definition: Specifies the definition of the constraint that may be violated.
-4. Constraint name
+4. Constraint Name: Identifies the name of the constraint that is potentially violated.
-5. Constraint schema name
+5. Constraint Schema Name: Indicates the schema in which the constraint is defined.
-6. Type of constraint.
-Can be one of the:
+6. Type of Constraint: Represents the type of constraint and can be one of the following:
    ```
    * ForeignKey
    * Check